 When I look back to my great-great-grandparents – because this is the generation distance between Adolf Ignaz and me – I find sixteen families.

 The fact that Adolf Ignaz had 10 children, most of whom married into highly respected Austrian families, led to the result that between – to name only a few of dozens of names – the families Urbanski, Oppolzer, Rokitansky, Reininghaus, Piffl-Percevic, Jäger-Sunstenau – there are family relationships which are also felt as such.
-Adolf Ignaz forms a spiritual bond around all these families.
+All these families are tied together by a spiritual bond which finds its origin in Adolf Ignaz.

-These and similar considerations, I think, justify our research and their publication.
+These and similar considerations, I think, justify our research and its publication.
 Special thanks go to Mrs. Christa Nekolar, who has proved to be a great family organizer.
 An important request in this context: We need the support of all family members.
-If you change your place of residence, let us know.
+If you change your place of residence, please, let us know.
 Report about family events and also about yourself.
 If you find more relatives somewhere, invite them.
-Personally, I just imagine it nice when a Sicilian or Egyptian suddenly stood at my door and said: “I am your cousin!”
+Personally, I just imagine it nice when a Sicilian or Egyptian suddenly stood at my door saying: “I am your cousin!”

 Georg (IV.)
 J. E. Mautner Markhof